-Dayspring Villa complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
-Dayspring Villa does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.
+Dayspring Villa complies with all applicable Federal civil rights laws and does not discriminate, exclude, or treat people differently on the basis of race, color, national origin, age, familial status, disability (whether it be mental or physical), or sex (including gender identity and sexual orientation).
 Dayspring Villa:

 If you need these services or have a grievance based on Dayspring Villa’s failure to provide these services or discrimination on the basis of race, color, national origin, age, disability, or sex, you can contact Dayspring Villa’s Civil Rights and Section 1557 Coordinator:

 You can file a grievance in person or by mail, fax, or email.
 If you need help filing a grievance, your local Coordinator is available to help you.
 You can also file a civil rights complaint with the U.S. Department of Health and Human Services, Office for Civil Rights (OCR) electronically through the OCR Complaint Portal, available at https://ocrportal.hhs.gov/ocr/portal/lobby.jsf or by mail at: U.S. Department of Health and Human Services, 200 Independence Avenue SW., Room 509F, HHH Building, Washington, DC 20201, phone 800-868–1019, or TDD 800-537–7697.

 Complaint forms are available at http://www.hhs.gov/ocr/office/file/index.html.